 Programs and Activities:

-Reports on Recent Activities:
+Reports on Past Activities:

 Kelseya uniflora 2017 Field Trip – Trout Creek Canyon Trip Report For several years, we had hoped to conduct a field trip to see the Kelseya uniflora in full bloom, but the uncertainty of spring weather has foiled our attempts.
 At one point, we succeeded.
 Six Kelsey Chapter members journeyed out to see the spring bloom in as mild spring snowstorm.
 Our species list, according to the Lesica rule (only blooming plants counted) was 1, Kelseya uniflora.